drunderscore/CMZLoader-docs/docs/logging.md

 Also attached to the logging system is the developer console.
 Pressing tilde (~) at any time will bring up the developer console.

-All commands and convars should be initialized in an [InitializationEvent](/eventsystem).
+All commands and convars should be initialized in an `InitializationEvent`.

 ### Commands

-Commands are input into the console with a space afterwards, that can process the succeeding text, and execute ode based on it's input.
-You can use these to do an action for a specific player, give yourself an item name, or even set your health to that value.
+Commands are input into the console with a space afterwards, that can process the succeeding text, and execute code based on it's input.
+These are useful some things the user may need once in a while.

 _Examples:_